 This is a simplified scenario and education isn’t the only answer, but in Cambodia, we’ve seen again and again how help at the right time and in the right way can break these chains!

 Refuge for the Poor helps the very poor student by providing a safe community where they can be educated, learn about health, hygiene and visit an experienced doctor.
-(In Cambodia, “doctors” rarely have proper medical training or offer traditional medicines that are not able to cure what they claim to and often cause devastating harm.)
-We sponsor children for school (some are housed and some from their own homes).
-RTP provides the food and clothing necessary for them to attend.
-Vocational training and life skills are taught.
-We promote and teach leadership skills in order to prepare them for their careers.
+(In Cambodia, “doctors” rarely have proper medical training or offer traditional medicines that are not able to cure what they claim to and often cause harm.)
+We sponsor children for private school.
+Some live in our Refuge Center and some are sponsored while living at home.

 Just as there are physical cycles of poverty, there are also spiritual cycles of poverty and Refuge for the Poor seeks to meet these heart needs, too.
 By modeling loving relationships, generosity and healthy community that all spring from a restored relationship with the Creator God through Jesus, we see people experience renewal and literal salvation.
 Breaking the cycle of bondage to idols and spiritual oppression frees not just the individual Cambodian but we hope the next generation and beyond can live life with a free and fruitful relationship with God.

-Greg and Jane Drebes, who started Refuge for the Poor, have served as missionaries in Cambodia since 2006 (more than 12 years!).
+Greg and Jane Drebes, who started Refuge for the Poor, have served as missionaries in Cambodia since 2006.
 In that time, they have:

-- Built and cared for a University student dormitory
+- Built and run a University student dormitory

 - Raised up pastors and planted a church